aliabdi064/markeing_economteric_poroject/REPORT.md

 **What is this project about?**

 This project aims to understand the relationship between advertising spend on different channels (TV, Radio, and Newspaper) and sales.
-We will use econometric techniques to build a predictive model that can not only forecast sales but also help in optimizing the advertising budget.
+We use econometric techniques to build a predictive model that can not only forecast sales but also help in optimizing the advertising budget.

 **Why is it important?**

 In today's competitive market, it's crucial for businesses to understand the effectiveness of their marketing campaigns.
 By analyzing the data, we can identify which advertising channels are providing the best return on investment and make data-driven decisions to maximize sales.

-**How will we do it?**

-We will follow a step-by-step approach:

-1.  **Data Exploration:** We'll start by exploring the dataset to understand its structure and the relationships between variables.
-2.  **Correlation Analysis:** We'll examine the correlation between different advertising channels and sales.
-3.  **Hypothesis Testing:** We'll formulate and test hypotheses to validate our assumptions.
-4.  **Regression Modeling:** We'll build a multiple linear regression model to predict sales based on advertising spend.
-5.  **Model Evaluation:** We'll evaluate the model's performance and interpret the results.
-6.  **Budget Optimization:** We'll use the model to find the optimal allocation of a £1000 budget to maximize sales.
-7.  **A/B Testing Discussion:** We will discuss the concept of A/B testing and its applicability to this dataset.
+## Project Structure

+The project is organized into the following files:

+-   `advertising.csv`: The raw dataset containing advertising spend and sales data.
+-   `exploratory_analysis.py`: A Python script for performing initial exploratory data analysis (EDA) and generating plots.
+-   `Exploratory_Data_Analysis.ipynb`: A Jupyter notebook with a more detailed walkthrough of the EDA.
+-   `regression_model.py`: A Python script for building and evaluating a linear regression model using `scikit-learn`.
+-   `Predictive_Modeling.ipynb` and `Predictive_Modeling_reconstructed.ipynb`: Jupyter notebooks that provide a deep dive into the predictive modeling process using `statsmodels`.
+-   `comprehensive_analysis.ipynb`: A notebook that provides a comprehensive analysis of the project.
+-   `show_data_sample.py`: A simple script to display a sample of the data.
+-   `REPORT.md`: This report, summarizing the project's findings.

 ## 1. Data Exploration and Preprocessing

 We started by loading the `advertising.csv` dataset and examining its structure.
 The dataset contains 200 rows and 4 columns: `TV`, `Radio`, `Newspaper`, and `Sales`.
 There are no missing values in the dataset.
+This analysis is primarily performed in the `exploratory_analysis.py` script and the `Exploratory_Data_Analysis.ipynb` notebook.

 ## 2. Correlation Analysis